dtseiler/hockeybox/README.md

     * cdnanthem

 # TODO
-## Disable GUI
+## Handle Input
-* We can disable GUI via raspi-config
-    * However when we do that, the SETTINGS and HOCKEYBOX volumes are not mounted.
-    * Need to see if audio works as well.
+* Currently spins in loop polling for input changes, consumes entire CPU
+    * Can we sit idle and be notified for change instead?